UPPMAX/UPPMAX-documentation/docs/software/vscode_on_pelle.md

     ![Click on the plus](./img/vscode_on_rackham_add_new_remote.png)

-### 6. Give the SSH command to connect to Rackham
+### 6. Give the SSH command to connect to Pelle

-In the main edit bar, give the SSH command to connect to Rackham, e.g. `ssh sven@rackham.uppmax.uu.se`
+In the main edit bar, give the SSH command to connect to Pelle, e.g. `ssh sven@pelle.uppmax.uu.se`

 ???- question "How does that look like?"